 Collinsville is a somewhat small town located in the state of Virginia.
 With a population of 7,055 people and two constituent neighborhoods, Collinsville is the 93rd largest community in Virginia.

-Collinsville is a somewhat ethnically-diverse town.
+Collinsville is a very ethnically-diverse town.
 The people who call Collinsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Collinsville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Collinsville include Irish, German, Scots-Irish, and Italian.

 The most common language spoken in Collinsville is English.
 Other important languages spoken here include Spanish and Gujarathi.